incountry/sdk-java/README.md

    *
    * @param config A container with configuration for Storage initialization
    * @return instance of Storage
    * @throws StorageClientException if configuration validation finished with errors
+   */
-   * @throws StorageServerException if server connection failed or server response error */ public static Storage getInstance(StorageConfig config) throws StorageClientException, StorageServerException  {...}
+  public static Storage getInstance(StorageConfig config)
+                                    throws StorageClientException, StorageServerException  {...}